-3. Start a YouTube channel.
-In video format, share your opinions on advances in your industry or create tutorials for things you know how to do well.
+Start a YouTube channel to share your opinions on advances in your industry or create tutorials for things you know how to do well.
 From narrating over a screen as you work to detailing your thoughts on a topic directly to the camera, talking about projects or companies you’re interested in is great practice for video interviews and future conversations with employers.
 As an added bonus, YouTube is a great learning platform.
 You can find tutorials and “how-to” videos for nearly everything under the sun, which may come in handy as you work to close some skill gaps after a break.

 Whichever platform you choose–or if you’re not quite ready to develop your content–make sure to connect with others!
 Consider following experts in your field on various social media and networking platforms.
 You can even build a network by reviewing others’ work and even collaborating on projects.
 If you see an interesting article in your LinkedIn feed and you have something of value to add to the conversation, don’t be shy!
 Share your findings, and interact with others in your field.
 It never hurts to link to your projects, articles or portfolio.